wp-plugins/my-profiles/readme.txt

 = What if my site is missing =

-In case you find that your favorite site is missing all you need is
+In case you find that your favorite site is missing

+Option 1

+add a comment in http://blog.anantshri.info/projects/my-profiles/

+Option 2
+for those who dare to play with the code.

+all you need is
 * your profile URL
 * img in 16 x 16 pixel format.